openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 - Containers can be published, allowing their content to be accessible from where the container is being used.
 - When a draft container is published, all its draft members are also published.
 - Members of a container can be published independently of the container itself.
-- When a new draft, created for a container when a shared member is soft-deleted, is published then all containers referencing the member will be force-published.
+- When a new draft is created for a container with a shared member that has been soft-deleted, publishing the draft will trigger the publishing of all containers referencing that member.
 - Containers are not affected by the publishing process of its members.

-7. Pruning
+#.
+Pruning
 ==========

-WIP
+This section defines the rules for pruning container versions, explaining when a container version can be pruned and the effects of pruning on the container and its members.

+- A container version can be pruned if:
+  #.
+It's not being used by any other container.
+  #.
+It's not a published version.
+  #.
+It's not the latest version of the container.
+- In a top-down approach, start with the parent container and work your way down to its members.
+- Members will not be deleted if they are shared by other containers.
+- Pruning a container version will not affect the container's history or the members of other container versions.

 .. _0002-content-flexibility.rst: docs/decisions/0002-content-extensibility.rst
 .. _0003-content-extensibility.rst: docs/decisions/0003-content-extensibility.rst